TechXplainator/Tutorials/ai-agents/how-to-build-free-ai-agents-minions/README.md

-# How to Build Free AI Agents - Minions for World Dominiation
+# How to Build Free AI Agents - Minions for World Domination

 In this tutorial, we're going to build AI agents on Google Colab with the help of LLaMA3 powered by Ollama and CrewAI.